deltachat/deltachat-pages/en/help.md

 Apart from that,
-if one chat partner uninstalls Delta Chat, the messages will not get deleted from their email account.
+if one chat partner uninstalls Delta Chat, the (anyway encrypted) messages may take longer to get deleted from their server.
-They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).

-### What happens if I turn on "Delete old messages from server"?
+### How does "Delete messages from server" work?

-- By default, Delta Chat stores all messages locally on your device.
-  If you  e.g. want to save storage space at your mail provider, you can configure  Delta Chat to delete old already-received messages on the server automatically.
-  They still remain on your device until you delete them there, too.
+- If you are using only one device, messages are deleted **At once** from the server.

+- If you are using Multiple devices, this option is switched to **Automatic**, meaning the server will keep the messages for a while so that all devices have a chance to receive them.

-- To turn it on, go to **Delete Old Messages → Delete Messages from Server** in the "Chats and Media" settings.
+- If you are no longer using additional devices, you can switch the option manually at **Delete Old Messages → Delete Messages from Server**.
-  You can set a timeframe between "At once" and "After 1 year".
-  All e-mails received by Delta Chat will be deleted from the server after this timeframe.

-- Note that if you use Delta Chat on more than one device, you need to leave the message on the server with a sufficient timeframe so that the other device(s) can download them, too.

 ### What happens if I turn on "Delete old messages from device"? {#delold}